10 Things We Learned From Stephen Hawking’s AMA

-4. HE BELIEVES AI COULD SURPASS HUMAN INTELLIGENCE.
+4. HE BELIEVED AI COULD SURPASS HUMAN INTELLIGENCE.

 In response to one Redditor’s point that some people may think it impossible for a creature (or machine) to surpass the intelligence of its creator, Hawking begged to differ.
 “We evolved to be smarter than our ape-like ancestors and Einstein was smarter than his parents,” he said, “If [AI becomes better than humans at AI design], we may face an intelligence explosion that ultimately results in machines whose intelligence exceeds ours by more than ours exceeds that of snails.”
 Somehow, this statement feels even more dismal than the ant comparison.

-5. WOMEN ARE THE MYSTERY HE FINDS MOST INTRIGUING.
+5. WOMEN WERE THE MYSTERY HE FOUND MOST INTRIGUING.

-Even though he has dedicated his life to exploring the mysteries of the universe, Hawking says his personal assistant reminds him that women should remain a mystery.
+Even though he dedicated his life to exploring the mysteries of the universe, Hawking said his personal assistant reminded him that women should remain a mystery.

 6. AUTOMATION COULD IMPROVE THE QUALITY OF LIFE, OR NOT SO MUCH.